 In this section, we present the principles of our feasibility analysis.
 The principles are general and apply to all mixtures studied in this paper.
 However, a working example is used for illustrative reasons.
 First, we discuss the feasibility for modes I and II of heteroazeotropic batch distillation mentioned in the introduction.
 Second, the feasibility for separation strategies A and B in the rectifier column and also in the multivessel column is addressed.
 Suppose that an initial close-boiling binary mixture (AB) is to be separated.
 Components A and B are the so-called original components and the mixture AB is the so-called original mixture.
-Component A (light) is considered to have a lower boiling point than component B (heavy).
-To facilitate separation, a light entrainer (E) that forms a binary heteroazeotrope (AzEA) with the original component A is added.
-The heteroazeotrope AzEA becomes the unstable node (o) of the distillation line map, components E and A become saddles (\triangle) and the original component B becomes the stable node (•), as shown in Fig. 2.
+Component A (light) is considered to have

+- 41 a lower boiling point than component B (heavy).
+To facilitate separation, a light entrainer (E) that forms a binary - 43 heteroazeotrope (AzEA) with the original component A is added.
+The heteroazeotrope AzEA becomes the unstable - 45 node (\circ) of the distillation line map, components E and A become saddles (Δ) and the original component B becomes - the stable node (•), as shown in Fig. 2.
 This working mixture belongs to Serafimov's class 1.0-1a.
-No distillation boundary exists but the ternary diagram is divided into two batch distillation regions (a) and (b) by the line B-AzEA running from the heteroazeotrope AzEA to the original component B.
+No distillation boundary exists but the ternary diagram is divided into two - batch distillation regions (a) and (b) by the line B-AzEA running from the heteroazeotrope AzEA to the original - 51 running from the heteroazeotrope AzEA to the original component B.